studiointeract/meteor-slack-invite/README.md

 # Slack Invite for Meteor

-Inspired by [Slackin](https://github.com/rauchg/slackin) but built for Meteor, using Meteor DDP, Mongo and Spacebars.
+Inspired by [Slackin](https://github.com/rauchg/slackin) but built for Meteor – using Meteor DDP, Mongo and Spacebars.

 ### [DEMO](http://spacetalkapp.com) – We use it on the [SpaceTalk Homepage](http://spacetalkapp.com)